How to Become a Chocolate Sommelier

 – Lauren

 “Hello Estelle, I used your Paris Chocolate Guide to plan my trip.
 I just got back home and wanted to say thank you again!
 I went to a few chocolate shops right away after check-in.
 I went to Dengo, Chapon, Jean-Paul Hevin, and oh my, that chocolate mousse from Chapon was amazing!
 They had a few flavors to choose from, even one for Christmas (I forgot the flavor), but I said no, I wanted to try the 100% Venezuelan chocolate recommended by you, that’s really amazing!
-Also, the hot chocolate from Dengo was the best, that was the first cup of hot chocolate I had in Paris, and it set the bar quite high, and that’s my favorite of the trip.
+Also, the hot chocolate from Dengo was the best.
+That was the first cup of hot chocolate I had in Paris, and it set the bar quite high, and that’s my favorite of the trip.
 I also chatted with the lovely lady at Dengo and shared with her how I found out about them through you.
 I also visited Jean-Paul Hevin, Rrraw, and PLAQ.
 They were all lovely.
 Thanks to you, I saved time on finding where to go for chocolate in Paris, and I have a very pleasant experience!”

 – Mandy